-Social Worlds, Sites and Means, A social world is a group of people with collective goal(s) and/or interest(s).
+Locales: Social Worlds, Sites and Means, A social world is a group of people with collective goal(s) and/or interest(s).
 Such goals do not have to be well-developed or completely knowable.
-Members of a social world perform their collaborative activities at a site furnished with means (resources and artifacts).
+Members of a social world perform their collaborative activities at a site (a physical and/or virtual place) furnished with means (resources and artifacts): collectively, this is known as a locale.
+This is somewhat akin to the concept of place as described in [9] and [2].
 Sites range considerably, e.g., a physical or virtual place where people engaged in their activity, or even an abstract setting that frames the way the social world meets opportunistically as they pursue their activities.
-In the digital realm, sites may be explicit (e.g., a metaphor of a physical place such as a room, Greenberg & Roseman, 2003), or implicit (e.g., how a group uses a loose collection of tools to realize their interactions).
+In the digital realm, sites may be explicit (e.g., a metaphor of a physical place such as a room [7]), or implicit (e.g., how a group uses a loose collection of tools to realize their interactions).
 The means are the resources, communication tools, and artifacts provided by the site and/or brought into the site.
 In a physical setting, resources could include tables, chairs, pen and paper, whiteboard, projector, etc. In a virtual setting, these could be the digital resources packaged as part of a tool (e.g., file transfer and VOIP capabilities in instant messengers).
 Artifacts include anything brought into the space and/or worked on by the group, such as documents and sketches.

 Center/Periphery Principle.
 Most groupware treat group membership as a binary choice (i.e., member or non-member).
 In reality, membership of people within a social world is highly nuanced, where it is defined by a centre-periphery continuum.
 At the centre is the context that holds the social world together, for example, the collective goal.
-Core members with high interest and/ or immediate activity in the goal are typically located at this centre.
+Core members with high levels of engagement and/ or immediate activity in the goal are typically located at this centre.
 Yet other members may be at the periphery, where they have a lesser level of engagement.
 Of course, this level of engagement can fluctuate.
 Thus membership at any moment of time is defined by a person's engagement on the centre/periphery continuum.
 In other words, actively participating people are closer to the centre of the social world, while those less engaged are further away from the centre.
 Similarly, artifacts can drift over the center/periphery spectrum, i.e., with artifacts relevant to the current collective goal at the centre, and secondary or stale artifacts nearer to the periphery.

 Mutuality and Awareness.
 Mutuality is the mutual provision and perception of the awareness information exuded by people, artifacts, and interactions within the locale.
 In a locale, people need to be aware of the state of the social world, the site, and the means, as this helps them maintain a sense of a shared place.
 It also helps people move into interactions and to work with others as the interactions proceed.
-Indeed, such awareness - of people and / or the state of the local and the artifacts within it - has been well-defined by others as a critical element of successful group interactions (Dourish and Bellotti, 1992; Gutwin and Greenberg, 2002; Kraut et. al.,1988; Whittaker et. al.,1994; Tee, et. al. 2009).
+Indeed, such awareness - of people and / or the state of the local and the artifacts within it - has been well-defined by others as a critical element of successful group interactions ([3] [8] [10] [19] [17]).